Radiator-Labs/coop-share/README.md

 - identify off-the-shelf electronic components (such as development boards) and submit to RL for approval
-- identify all electrical materials and wiring methods (such as conductor type and size and termination methods)
+- identify all electrical materials and wiring methods (such as conductor type and size, termination methods, method for running existing branch circuit wiring into new box, etc.)
-- identify requirements, if any, for over-current protection and disconnect switch inside the box
+- identify requirements, if any, for over-current protection and disconnect switch inside the new box
 - build and test one box and demo to RL for approval prior to building all ten boxes
     - perform all tests of functionality on first box build